Smart manufacturing has become a global trend, and labor shortages have become the norm.

 QEC Framework

-The QEC-M series is an EtherCAT master that uses a dual-core, independently operating DM&P Vortex86EX2 processor for real-time, reliable synchronous EtherCAT control.
-The master core of the processor serves as the Arduino development environment; the slave core of the processor serves as the Real-time EtherCAT master.
+The QEC-M series is an EtherCAT MDevice that uses a dual-core, independently operating DM&P Vortex86EX2 processor for real-time, reliable synchronous EtherCAT control.
+The master core of the processor serves as the Arduino development environment; the slave core of the processor serves as the Real-time EtherCAT MDevice.
 The two cores exchange data via Inter-Processors Communications (IPC).

 * The architecture of the QEC system is configured with Redundancy.